Hyle-org/devhub-hyle/docs/quickstart/custom-identity-contract.md

 #### Prove the registration

-##### On the backend side
+##### On the backend (host) side

-(The backend is called "host" in Risc0.)
+Hylé transactions follow a two-step settlement process based on [pipelined proving](../concepts/pipelined-proving.md) principles:

-Hylé transactions are settled in two steps, following [pipelined proving principles](../concepts/pipelined-proving.md).
-After sending the blob, your transaction is sequenced, but not settled.
+1. Sending the blob transaction: The transaction is sequenced but not yet settled.
+1. Proving the transaction: The transaction is settled after a proof is generated.

-For the transaction to be settled, it needs to be proven.
-You'll start with building the contract input, specifying:
+To generate the proof, we build the contract input, specifying:

-- the initial state
+- initial state
-- the identity of the transaction initiator
+- identity of the transaction initiator
-- the transaction hash, which can be found in the explorer after sequencing
+- transaction hash (found in the explorer after sequencing)
-- information about the blobs.
+- blob information
   - The password as a private input for proof generation in `private_blob`
   - `blobs`: full list of blobs in the transaction (must match the blob transaction)
-  - `index`: each blob of a transaction must be proven separately for now, so you need to specify the index of the blob you're proving.
+  - `index`: each blob must be proven separately, so they need an index

 ```rs
 // Build the contract input